willauld/fplan/README.md

 ## Output

 The standard output is a table by age with the following columns.
-All numbers in table are in 1000s of dollars.
+In cases where there are two different acount owners the data is combined in this table but split out in the optional account transaction summary table.
+All numbers in table are in 1000s of dollars except those for the tax brackets in optional output.
 Additional details are available with the appropriate application switches.

 * fIRA: amount to withdrawal from IRA(s) this year
 * tIRA: amount to deposit to IRA(s) this year